flycheck/flycheck/doc/community/extensions.rst

 The Emacs community has produced a number of extensions to Flycheck.
-This page lists all that we know of and can safely recommend to our users.  *Official* extensions are maintained by the :ref:`Flycheck maintainers
+This page lists all that we know of and can safely recommend to our users.  *Official* extensions are (co-)maintained by the :ref:`Flycheck maintainers
+<flycheck-maintainers>` who will take care to update official extensions in case
+of breaking changes in Flycheck and work to provide extra API for extensions if needed.
+If you'd like to make your extension an *official* one and move it into the `Flycheck Github organisation`_ please contact a :ref:`maintainer
 <flycheck-maintainers>`.

 If you do know extensions not in this list, or would like to see your own